ericminikel/cureffi/_posts/2016-10-19-estimation-of-penetrance.markdown

 ### application to *NR1H3*

 Multiple sclerosis (MS) is a complex disease with many genetic risk factors [[IMSGC 2011]], but no Mendelian form of the disease is known to exist.
 Earlier this year, a study reported that a missense variant in a nuclear hormone receptor &mdash; _NR1H3_ R415Q &mdash; causes the first-ever Mendelian form of MS [[Wang 2016]].
 This claim was based on dominant segregation with disease in two families, but the LOD score was only 2.2 &mdash; below the threshold for genome-wide significance in family linkage studies, which is more like 3.0 or 3.6 [[Lander & Kruglyak 1995], [Kruglyak & Lander 1995]].
 And the variant in question has an allele frequency of 0.031% in ExAC non-Finnish Europeans.
-That may not sound like a high allele frequency, but it turns out to be way too high for this variant to cause Mendelian MS [[Minikel & MacArthur 2016]].
+That may not sound like a high allele frequency, but it turns out to be way too high for this variant to cause Mendelian MS [[Minikel & MacArthur 2016], [full text here](https://github.com/ericminikel/nr1h3/blob/master/text/matters_arising.md)].

 Consider that MS has a lifetime risk (in the general population) of 0.25% in women and 0.14% in men [[Alonso & Hernan 2008]].
 If 0.06% of people in the general population are R415Q heterozygotes, and if even half them went on to develop MS, then this variant alone would account for 0.03% of the population developing MS. So if a total of 0.25% of people develop MS, then about 12% of them should have this variant.
 Instead, the variant was only found in 1 individual out of a case series of 2,053 MS patients [[Wang 2016]].